 Have you ever forgotten your jerky in the dehydrator for too long, or just left it a bit too long without eating it?
 I think the only person who has ever NOT done this is my carnivorous husband!

 Jerky that has been neglected is not very palatable.
 The lack of moisture can make it taste powdery or bland.

 What can you do?
 Feed it to a golden retriever or three?
 Not in my house!

-Depending on whether you just want your jerky to be a little moister, or you want to rehydrate it completely to cook it, there are several methods for rehydrating jerky to bring back the succulent, meaty taste.
+Depending on whether you just want your jerky to be a little moisture, or you want to soften it completely to cook it, there are several methods to bring back the succulent, meaty taste.

 Rehydrating jerky in the microwave is quick and easy to do without the wait.
 However, do not forget that you are busy rehydrating it and forgetting it in the microwave.